Finding water inside your home from your air conditioner may be concerning, but it is not always a problem.

 - Installation Issues: If your air conditioning system is new and leaking, it might be a problem with how the unit was installed or because it is not properly sized for your home.
 An inspection will be needed to determine the problem.

 If you are noticing unusual amounts of water leaking from you AC, it is wise to contact a professional to diagnose and repair the problem.
 Snowflake Air serves the great residents of the Treasure Valley from Boise to Kuna.
-Visit us for more information at snowflakeair.com.
+If your air conditioner in Eagle, ID needs to be repaired, call us today.